XingangPan/Switchable-Whitening/README.md

 * For SW, 4x64 (GPU number x batchsize) performs slightly better than 8x32.

 ### TODO
-1. More pretrained models and code of DenseNet would be released around 30th November.
-2. We would release implementation of Syncronized SW in detection and segmentation later.
+1. We would release implementation of Syncronized SW in instance segmentation later.

 ### Citing SW
 ```